Omega0x013/hiit-happens/README.md

 ### Download/Upload Workouts

 The user may download or upload workouts as JSON files.
 This format is appropriate as the workouts are already serialised using `JSON.stringify` when they are stored in `localStorage`.

-Download workouts via the 'Download Workouts' button, and click on the name of the workout you want to download.
+- Download workouts via the 'Download Workouts' dialog: click on the name of the workout you want to download.
+- Upload workouts via the 'Upload Workouts' dialog: choose or drag and drop a workout file.

 ## AI